pkp/pkp-ojs-crossref-manual/configAuto.md

 -   First, **Enable** the plugin; then configure the plugin **Settings**.
 -   For plugin settings, ensure that you have only Articles and Supplementary Files checked for depositing Journal Content.
--   You must also include a DOI prefix which you get from CrossRef, and additionally must configure the DOI suffix.
+-   You must also include a DOI prefix which you get from Crossref, and additionally must configure the DOI suffix.
 We **strongly recommend** using the default patterns if you are a new journal and have not previously had DOIs issued.

 ​3) Ensure that your articles have DOIs assigned to them.